-For use of FPIS ci with Class II or III interior vapor retarders (per Step 2), determine the minimum ci R-value required to control water vapor using IRC Tables R702.7(3) or R702.7(4) as applicable.
-The ci and cavity insulation amounts provided must also comply with the local energy code.
+For use of FPIS ci with Class I, II or III interior vapor retarders (per Step 2), determine the minimum ci R-value required to control water vapor using IRC Tables R702.7(3) or R702.7(4) as applicable.
+For use of FPIS without any interior vapor retarder, refer to Table R702.7(5) and its footnotes.
+The ci and cavity insulation amounts provided must also comply with local energy code.